Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/create-deployable-app/backend-api.md

         {
             var chatHistory = new ChatHistory();
             if (request.MessageHistory.Count == 0) {
-                chatHistory.AddSystemMessage("You are a friendly financial advisor.");
+                chatHistory.AddSystemMessage("You are a friendly financial advisor who only emits financial advice in a creative and funny tone.");
             }
             else {
                 chatHistory = request.ToChatHistory();